 What about your pinky finger?
 You have three popular options, and none is "better" than the others.
 It's a matter of comfort:

 - Overlap: Rest your right pinky finger in the space between your left index and middle finger.
-This is the most common grip among a a lot of pro golfers.
+This is the most common grip among many pro golfers.

 - Interlock: Link your right pinky with your left index finger.
 Tiger Woods and Jack Nicklaus made this famous.